-Refer to section 3.9.1.9 Calibration Test for instructions on editing, inserting and deleting a test weight record.
+Refer to the Calibration Test section of Chapter 3, Configuration for instructions on editing, inserting and deleting a test weight record.

-Press the VIEW TABLE softkey) to access the current repeatability test sequence.
+Press the VIEW TABLE softkey to access the current repeatability test sequence.
 For convenience, a 2-step default repeatability test is provided.
 This default test contains only user prompts, based on a GWP standard operating procedure for repeatability testing.
 The first step of the default repeatability test assumes measurement with no test weight on the scale.
 The second step assumes the test weight is on the scale.